-Sometimes My Brain Hurts above) Cheltenham Town Football club - Fairness visit Tolerance of those of different faiths and beliefs Further tolerance and harmony between different cultural traditions by enabling children to acquire an appreciation of and respect for their own and other cultures An acceptance that other people have different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour RE curriculum units - Aspects of Hinduism Class discussion of local, national and world events - formal and informal Collective worship RE syllabus Sex Ed Minutes silence for victims of the Manchester terrorist attack May 2017 Minutes silence for Glenfell tower victims 2018 Ethos of mutual respect RE policy Equal Opportunities policy Promotion of Britishness Supporting Britain and British sports players in events such as the Olympic.
+Tolerance of those of different faiths and beliefs • Further tolerance and harmony between different cultural traditions by enabling children to acquire an appreciation of and respect for their own and other cultures • An acceptance that other people have different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour PGL - supporting others to achieve and showing visible pleasure in their success Mental Health curriculum - Sometimes My Brain Hurts RE curriculum units - Aspects of Hinduism Class discussion of local, national and world events - formal and informal Anti-Bullying week 2016 - Power to People and subsequent years (see above) Cheltenham Town Football club - Fairness visit Collective worship RE syllabus Sex Ed Minutes silence for victims of the Manchester terrorist attack May 2017 Minutes silence for Glenfell tower victims 2018 Ethos of mutual respect RE policy Equal Opportunities policy Promotion of Britishness Supporting Britain and British sports players in events such as the Olympic.
 Commemoration of key political/historical dates such as Guy Fawkes night Learning traditional British hymns.(Subject to religious beliefs and parents right to withdraw children from worship) Encouraging children to try foods/dance/music that represent and reflect modern British culture Encouraging pupils to make contributions to their local and wider communities.
-History Curriculum - British History units of Anglo Saxons and Vikings Texts to reflect British literary heritage, traditions and authors Red, White and Blue Day Leading Remembrance for community at memorial Olympian gymnast visit Paralympian basket ball player - visit Dogs Trust donations/assembly Pets as Therapy donations Producing their own hymn for the end of year leaver's service 2016 and 2017 Supporting remembrance day and writing tributes to the fallen soldiers of the community Performing for groups within the community at their village hall Macmillan coffee morning Sept 2017/18 and 2019 Children in Need Day Aut 2018 and 2019 Christmas Jumper Day - Save the Children charity 2018/2019
+History Curriculum - British History units of Anglo Saxons and Vikings Texts to reflect British literary heritage, traditions and authors Red, White and Blue Day Leading Remembrance for community at memorial Olympian gymnast visit Paralympian basket ball player - visit Dogs Trust donations/assembly Pets as Therapy donations Producing their own hymn for the end of year leaver's service 2016 and 2017, 18,19, 2020 and 21(last two virtually) Supporting remembrance day and writing tributes to the fallen soldiers of the community Performing for groups within the community at their village hall Macmillan coffee morning Sept 2017/18 and 2019/2022 Children in Need Day Aut 2018 and 2019/2022 Christmas Jumper Day - Save the Children charity